bltnynk/blttest.github.io/content/authors/admin/_index.md

 Any system we program on a computer inherently lacks **(1)**, and so there comes the need to train on large amounts of data to imbue priors similar to ours.
 Here is why I work on **optimization**, **theoretical machine learning**, and **deep learning theory** - to enable this large-scale (multimodal) training.

 Next, **(2)** - active learning - is crucial to the efficiency of our learning process.
 We do not learn passively but rather actively seek out information that is most relevant to our current task. **Reinforcement learning (RL)** is an incarnation of this.
-Furthermore, RL is also a very general framework under which we can study the interaction of an agent with its environment.
+Moreover, RL and control theory also act as very general frameworks and engineering methodologies for an agent's interaction with its environment.

 Finally, as a cherry on the top that enables efficient use of what the system has learned, we might want to imbue **(3)** - self-inspection and self-guidance at inference ("reasoning").
 This is where **meta-learning** and **cognitively inspired learning algorithms** come in.